The Toronto Blessing is also referred to as the laughing revival.

 This dismissal caused the Airport Church to form closer bonds with some of its remaining allies and led to the establishment of Partners in Harvest, a group of former Vineyards and independent churches that have been impacted by the ‘Toronto Blessing’ “

-This has been included in my blog as a reference – I make no comment on it’s content.
+This has been included in my articles as a reference – I make no comment on it’s content.